Give Life Back to Music: Background

+"GLBTM (Studio Outtakes)"

+On 22 February 2023, exactly two years after their split, Daft Punk announced a 10th anniversary edition of Random Access Memories.
+The reissue includes an early version of "Give Life Back to Music" called "GLBTM (Studio Outtakes)," which was released as the second single from the release.
+The track features studio recordings by Gonzales and other studio musicians.
+The official press release described the song as a look at "multiple versions of what the song could have evolved into."

 Composition

 "Give Life Back to Music" features guitar work by Nile Rodgers and Paul Jackson, Jr., drums by John "J.R."
 Robinson, and lyrics performed by Daft Punk using vocoders.
 The song reflects the duo's goal to create a light yet polished and elegant record.
 Pedal steel guitar work on the record was performed by Greg Leisz.
 Daft Punk sought to use the instrument in a way that bordered between electronic and acoustic.
 As stated by NME, the album begins with "a stupendously vast rock intro that obliterates any trace of Human After All's brittle techno".
 Regarding the lyrical content, Thomas Bangalter felt that the song's message is open to interpretation and that "The way it’s sung [...] it’s an optimistic statement.
-And it’s got a certain innocence that the ‘70s were filled with.
+And it's got a certain innocence that the ‘70s were filled with.
 No cynicism of any kind."
 Guy-Manuel de Homem Christo nevertheless acknowledged that listeners could interpret the lyrics as being pretentious, and that he personally felt that mainstream music has lost depth in recent years.